-Delhi weather: 16 flights diverted, 4 cancelled due to dense fog
+Delhi weather: Over 500 flights delayed, 4 cancelled due to dense fog

 New Delhi, Dec 30: A thick blanket of fog enveloped Delhi and adjoining cities on Monday morning, disrupting air and rail traffic as the visibility was reduced to zero in some parts.

-Sixteen flights were diverted and four cancelled from the Delhi airport on Monday due to heavy fog, an official said.
+over 500 flights were diverted and four cancelled from the Delhi airport on Monday due to heavy fog, an official said.

 Flights are operating at the airport under CAT III B conditions, which means the runway visual range (RVR) is between 50 metres and 175 metres.